 The 2014 distribution season was held in memory of Jane Hassell,director emerita, who died in January.
 Jane was a ruling elder at First (Scots) Presbyterian Church and helped us mightily in our developmental years.

 On July 1, 2014, Founder and Executive Director the Rev. Dr. Tammy Gregory Brown became the Executive Presbyter and Stated Clerk of North Alabama Presbytery.
+In honor of her founding vision and service, she was named executive director emerita.
 Jim Deavor became the new executive director.
 Catherine Byrd became chair of the board of directors.
 In 2014 we held our first distribution ever at Yeamans Park Presbyterian Church in Hanahan.

 In 2015 as the Zion Olivet congregation moved its worship to Rivers Avenue in North Charleston, with the assistance of their pastor, the Rev. Dr. Sidney Davis, a new partnership was developed with Second Presbyterian Church to hold the downtown distribution at Second Presbyterian.
 This became even more important with the slaying of the nine members of Mother Emmanuel AME Church just around the corner from Second Presbyterian.